eclipse-ecsp/streambase/.instructions/java-coding-guidelines.instructions.md

 - Allow no empty line between fields
 - Empty line separation for major code blocks
 - Proper separation between different types of declarations

+## Build and Verification
+- After adding or modifying code, verify the project continues to build successfully.
+- If the project uses Maven, run `mvn clean install`.
+- If the project uses Gradle, run `./gradlew build` (or `gradlew.bat build` on Windows).
+- Ensure all tests pass as part of the build.

 ## Example Code Structure